tobert/tobert.github.io/src/post/docker-entrypoints.md

 When building containers using Dockerfiles, you can specify an entrypoint for the container that Docker will use as process 1 inside the container.
 This is the default command that is executed on `docker run`.
 It looks like this: `ENTRYPOINT /bin/cassandra-docker`.
-When this is place, `docker run` will execute that program with remaining arguments passed to it unless the user overrides it with `docker run --entrypoint=command`.
+When this is in place, `docker run` will execute that program with remaining arguments passed to it unless the user overrides it with `docker run --entrypoint=command`.
 This has some handy side-effects.